mrfdev/1MB/Resources/1MB-Debug/README.md

 - Optionally, make sure players are in spectator mode, and that your spawnpoint is set properly.
 I've included my worlds.yml file as an example guilde.

 - To manually do this, you can go to the world: /mvtp debug, once you're in the right spot, change to creative mode, and land on a block.
-Then type: /mvset spawn, and go back into spectator mode.
+Then type: /mvsetspawn, and go back into spectator mode.
 Then /mvm set gamemode spectator.
 And /save-all

 - Don't forget to add the permission to the group for those who should have access to this world: /lp group GROUPNAME permission set multiverse.access.debug true